Description of the Community Studies Program

-Advanced Cryo-cooling Options: In addition to standard cryo techniques that are currently being pursued at NRAO and elsewhere, we are interested to see if there are substantial gains to be made through modifications to the Gifford-McMahon cycle, or the use of completely different thermodynamic cycles.
-Areas of interes for further study include:
+Advanced Cryo-Cooling Options: In addition to standard cryo techniques that are currently being pursued at NRAO and elsewhere, we are interested to see if there are substantial gains to be made through modifications to the Gifford-McMahon cycle, or the use of completely different thermodynamic cycles.
+Areas of interest for further study include

 - optimization of system power consumption to meet dynamic cooling requirements (cooldown, steady-state, standby modes) for individual receivers; technology development to support this involves variable-speed drives for both cryocoolers and compressors, and intelligent monitor and control software.

-Ultra-wideband Feed Tradeoffs: The community has a strong interest in ultra-wideband feed antennas for use in cryogenic receivers.
+Ultra-Wideband Feed Tradeoffs: The community has a strong interest in ultra-wideband feed antennas for use in cryogenic receivers.
 Ongoing research and development in this area is currently going on at Caltech, NASA/JPL and CSIRO, among others.
-The advantages of such wide-band feeds include multi-octave signal bandwidths, which adds new science capabilities (spectral line searches, transient sources), and significant reduction in the receiver count, especially for low-frequency bands.
+The advantages of such wide-band feeds include multi-octave signal bandwidths, which add new science capabilities (spectral line searches, transient sources), and significant reduction in the receiver count, especially for low-frequency bands.
 This could dramatically reduce receiver construction and operations costs, with fewer cryocoolers per antenna.
-The challenges/areas that require further study include:
+The challenges/areas that require further study include

 - achieving good aperture efficiency over multiple octaves (~6:1 bandwidth); ongoing work with dielectrically-loaded quad-ridge feeds is promising, but needs additional development and testing.